hugogirard/formRecognizerDevOps/README.md

 ## Run the infrastructure Github Action

-Now is time to create all the Azure Resources by running the Github Action that will create the infrastructure as code.
+Now it's time to create all the Azure Resources by running the proper Github Action.

 Now, click on the menu in the **Actions** tab.

 ![newreposecret](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/actions.png)

-You have a warning that tell you the Github Action are disabled, click the gree button to enable the Github actions.
+You will have a warning that tells you the Github Actions are disabled, click the green button to enable them.

 ![newreposecret](https://raw.githubusercontent.com/hugogirard/formRecognizerDevOps/main/images/accept.png)